hoytech/rasgueadb/README.md

 This must be done inside a read-write transaction (this is also the case for updates and deletions).

 After the `txn` transaction handle, the following arguments correspond to the fields defined for this table in your schema.

-All fields are `std::string_view`s, except for integer fields.
-There is no difference between `string` and `ubytes` schema types, except for how they are displayed during debugging.

 This call can throw an exception if a unique constraint is violated (see below).